 Except, there’s an even more challenging factor to deal with.
 There’s no such thing as the ‘perfect’ marketing plan.
-And certainly not one that will be 100% correct over a long period of time.
+And certainly not one that’ll be 100% correct over a long period of time.

 There have been some breakthroughs in process like agile and the Business Model Canvas.
-But we’re still a long way from these being common-place.
+But we’re still a long way from these being used regularly.

 To go back to our original paper towel analogy, we’re still waiting for the equivalent of the Hand Dryer to come in.
-In which case, we’ll all still be getting our hands dirty picking up the towels for the foreseeable future.
+In which case, we’ll still be getting our hands dirty picking up the towels for the foreseeable future.